AuburnSounds/Dplug/README.md

 However dplug is **far** from a translation of WDL:

 Pros:
-- there is no plugin-wide mutex lock.
+- no plugin-wide mutex lock.
 All locks are of a short duration.
 - plugin parameters implement the Observer pattern
 - no need to use Xcode whatsoever
 - float parameters can have user-defined mapping